Religion

 FinalistBio

 Hello!
-My name is Morayo Akintonde, a sophomore Honors Maternal and Child Health Education student at Howard University on the pre-health track.
+My name is Morayo Akintonde, a junior Honors Maternal and Child Health Education student at Howard University on the pre-health track.
 I hope you get to learn a little bit about me in my bio :)

 Education